Friday, March 1, 2013

 public void setB(B b) { _b = b; }

 Aggregation is the weaker form of object containment (one object contains other objects).
 The stronger form is called Composition.
-In Composition the containing object is responsible for the creation and life cycle of the contained object.
+In Composition the containing object is responsible for the creation and life cycle of the contained object (either directly or indirectly).
 Following are a few examples of Composition.
 First, via member initialization:

 public class A {